 Advantages of differentiated instruction include:

 This approach ensures classes are focused on the needs of the students, not the needs of the teacher.
-In past approaches such as the banking model, students were asked to be passive learners.
-They simply observed the teacher’s instruction.

 It also ensures the teacher is focused on the student’s needs.
 It gets the teacher to think about how they can write lessons that will best help students overcome hurdles and learn in ways that suit them.